Observability

 Dashboard for action

-Build dashboards per service with SLIs, burn rate, and dependency health.
+Build dashboards per service with SLIs, burn rate, dependency health, and recent deploys.
+Keep them focused: one page responders can grok under stress.

 Predictive signals